improving-minnesota/angular-midwestjs-workshop/labs/lab-05-directives.md

   </div>
 </div>
 ```

+- Inject our `'timesheet.directives'` module into the controller
+- Open **client/src/app/timesheets/controllers.js** and find the `TODO` at the top of the file.

 - Did you notice?
   - We registered a click handler and bound `progressClicked()` from our isolate scope.